mzoesch/JAFG/uapp/Plugins/ModificationUBTEditorTool/README.md

+# Warning

+Currently there is a bug here in this plugin.

+When packaging, the `.dll` file and if developing also the `.pdb` file are not copied to the binary directory of their respective plugin in the bin folder of JAFG.
+You will need to copy them manually to the `./$BINARY_JAFG_DIR$/Mods/$PLUGIN_NAME$/Binaries/Win64/` directory.
+When developing use the generated `.dll` and `.pdb` files that follow this naming scheme: `UnrealGame-$PRIMARY_MODULE_NAME$.dll` and `UnrealGame-$PRIMARY_MODULE_NAME$.pdb`.
+When packaging for release use the generated `.dll` with the naming
+scheme: `UnrealGame-$PRIMARY_MODULE_NAME$-Win64-Shipping.dll`.
+You might also need to copy the `UnrealGame.modules` file depending on your configuration.

 # C# Scripting

 To get this plugin's C# files to show up in the Visual Studio project, use the `-dotnet` argument when generating